I will return to Ukraine, Ron Mark says

 The New Zealand Government has imposed sanctions on people linked to Putin's regime and provided humanitarian aid to Ukraine through the UN.

-The Government has also sent Defence Force personnel to train Ukrainians in howitzer use.
+The Government has also sent Defence Force personnel to Britain to train Ukrainians in howitzer use.

 Mark, formerly an NZ First MP, says New Zealand's isolation risks making us parochial.